Postpartum Doula Services

 Postpartum mood disorders, what’s normal and when to seek help

-Along with the above guidance, my job is to make sure that you are well rested and fed.
+Along with the above guidance, our job is to make sure that you are well rested and fed.
 Your needs will vary day to day when it comes to what is needed to ensure good sleep and nutrition.
 Below I’ve listed a few things I’ve done for folks in the past that make eating and sleeping realistic:

 Night Doula $35hr

-4-12 hour shifts
+8-12 hour shifts

 1-3 nights a week